 "Then you executed incorrectly.
 Or failed to see the point."

 The gnome studies his board without emotion.
-"The plan is clear.
-If you cannot see this, the limitation is yours."
+"The plan is clear."

-"Or the plan was nonsense to begin with.
-How would I know?
-When you explained your reasoning, it seemed like nonsense.
-For all I know, you were just making it up."
+"Or maybe the plan was garbage.
+How would I even know?
+You won't explain your reasoning.
+For all I know you just made it up."

 "It was the only favorable move."